unikum-sol/brainstem/README.md

 The mood/mission-control indicator reflects both sleep authorities (see above).
-Per-cycle diagnostics and periodic corpus/database statistics are cached rather than re-queried on every tick, keeping the GUI responsive at large database sizes (confirmed stable at 13.6+ GB).
+Per-cycle diagnostics and periodic corpus/database statistics are cached rather than re-queried on every tick, keeping the GUI responsive at large database sizes (confirmed stable at 13.6+ GB after a targeted fix to an unconditionally-run, uncached statistics query that had become expensive once the `chunks` table reached its final size at 100% corpus completion).

 One visible autonomous GUI cycle contains five real backend cycles, each with its own diagnostic evaluation and progress reporting.

 ### Stage-B Functional State

-Not yet activated: guarded Cortisol Stage 2 regulation remains in observer mode, the three-survived-consolidation graduation gate, `_critic_gate`, warm-up damping, and the one-graduation-per-cycle budget all remain in place with Facts promotion disabled.
-The cooperative neuromodulator/sleep-wake phase remains positioned after Cortisol and before guarded Stage-B graduation in the wrapper chain.
+**Active:** guarded Cortisol Stage 2 regulation (moved from observer to applied mode; verified functionally correct under simulated stress, see Current Validation Status above) and guarded hypothesis graduation (36 hypotheses graduated to date).
+Both remain within their existing warm-up/budget/cooldown/critic gates.
+Facts, Relations, and Questions writes remain fully disabled regardless.

-Because Phase-5g experiments remain productively closed (a deliberate Stage-B safety boundary, not a defect), `effectiveness`, `exploration_bias`, and `plasticity_level` remain at their initial values — this has been directly confirmed, cycle by cycle, against the real database, and is expected, correct behavior until Phase-5g experiments are deliberately opened as a separate, later step.
+Because Phase-5g experiments remain productively closed (a deliberate Stage-B safety boundary, not a defect), `effectiveness`, `exploration_bias`, and `plasticity_level` remain at their initial values, and the `_critic_gate` has so far always operated in its fallback "no snapshot available" mode rather than performing an independent evaluation — this has been directly confirmed, cycle by cycle, against the real database, and is expected, correct behavior until Phase-5g experiments are deliberately opened as a separate, later step.
+All 36 graduations to date were therefore gated solely by the consolidation-survival criterion, not additionally cross-checked by the critic.

+The near-complete halt in new graduations since cycle 1,641 (0 further graduations across ~9,900 subsequent cycles, despite the underlying Phase-7d consolidation-survivor pipeline continuing to feed new single-confirmation entries throughout) is explained by queue size, not a blockage: at 1,721 currently-queued single-confirmation hypotheses and a small, fixed per-sleep-cycle reactivation capacity, it simply takes many hundreds of real cycles for the fair, rotating reactivation queue (see Adenosine and Slow-Wave Sleep above) to give every waiting hypothesis its next chance at a second confirmation — patience, not a defect.
+This is now directly observable via the new GUI queue display.

 ### Current Safety Boundary

-Re-confirmed intact throughout the entire real production run (facts/relations/questions counts observed at `[0, 0, 0]` at every logged checkpoint): all productive writes (Facts, Relations, Questions, Attention, Phase-5f/5g/5i experiments, Fact promotion) remain closed.
-The cooperative authority writes only the six canonical neuromodulator values, cooperative sleep/wake state, and bounded cycle provenance.
+Re-confirmed intact throughout the entire real production run (facts/relations/questions counts observed at `[0, 0, 0]` at every logged checkpoint): direct Facts, Relations, and Questions writes remain closed, as does Fact promotion outside consolidation.
+Cortisol Stage 2 and hypothesis graduation write only within their own already-guarded, already-verified scope (six canonical neuromodulator nudges bounded by cap/budget/cooldown; a single `role` field update per graduated hypothesis) — neither opens any of the three core write locks.

 A vector database remains explicitly deferred (see Roadmap below).